 \parag{Learned Embedding Density ~\cite{Blum19}} learns the inlier distribution of features extracted from a DeepLab~\cite{Chen17g} layer.
 It then maps the features to latent, Gaussian-distributed vectors via a normalizing flow.
 The mapping is trained to maximize the likelihood of the features observed in inlier samples.

-\parag{DeepLab Softmax Entropy~\cite{Lee18}} measures the entropy of the class likelihoods produced by the softmax layer of the DeepLab semantic segmentation network.

-\parag{OoD Training~\cite{Lee18}} uses the Cityscapes {\it void} areas as examples of outliers.
+\parag{Void Classifier~\cite{Blum19}} uses the Cityscapes {\it void} areas as examples of outliers.
 It can then either explicitly add {\it void} to the set of predicted classes, or learn to maximize the softmax entropy in the {\it void} regions.

 \parag{Bayesian DeepLab~\cite{Mukhoti18}} introduces dropout layers into the DeepLab network.
 At inference time, it draws samples by randomizing the dropout.
 The uncertainty is measured as the mutual information between the resulting distribution and the network weights.